arbitraryexecution/forta-aave-suite/treasury-fees-monitor/README.md

 ## Description

-This bot monitors for FlashLoan events and alerts when the amount of fees collected is greater than the configured threshold.
+This bot monitors for FlashLoan events and alerts when the premium (aka the fees) collected from the FlashLoan exceeds either:
+  1. the configured low threshold value
+  2. a computed statistical high threshold of `(mean + (3 * standard deviation))`

 ## Supported Chains